 Some strange man came out.
 I think all he does is pierce.
 He was ready for us.
 Two girls went before me, then my turn.
 Fifteen minutes later, three men with their fingers up my nose, one flashlight, many pictures and tears later I'm branded with my small diamond stud (on my left side representing woman and moon).
 Like I said before: Ouch!
 It's sore and tender now, but soon I think I'll actually like it (It's all on video, I can't wait for Bree and Judy to see that one, they're going to kill me!).
-I just pray I don't get a cold.
+Ljust pray I don't get a cold.

 Anyway, that's the lowdown on Cochin.
 I'm already beginning to fall as in love with this part of India as I did with the rest.
-My new project here is shedding my thick American skin, stop and I'm ready for the fashion runway With this new perception of good and bad, where a living area is concerned, I was shocked upon arrival in Cochin.
+My new project here is shedding my thick American skin, stop making predict'oas and just live it.
+I guess that's all I can do. and I'm ready for the fashion runway.

+With this new perception of good and bad, where a living area is concerned, I was shocked upon arrival in Cochin.
 Compared to many big cities I've seen in India, Cochin is Beverly Hills; like I said, not at all what I pictured.
-What surprises me even more than my shock that I was going to live in a wonmaking predictions and just live it.
-I guess that's all I can do.
-Juliana Vodicka is a junior English and theology major.
+What surprises me even more than my shock that I was going to live in a wonlike to be comfortable.
+I need good meals.
+I crave peanut butter!
+I'm so American!
+That's such a difficult realization to come to when you're away and you thought so differently about yourself; wished you were different, is a better way to say that.
+I'm not sad or sorry that I'm here; I just know I'll be so much more grateful when I get back Juliana Vodicka is a junior English and theology major.
 Her column appears every other Thursday.
 The views expressed in this column are those of the author and not necessarily those of The Observer.